Wall St. slides on Fed plans; Nasdaq flirts with bear territory

 The S&P 500 posted no new 52-week highs and 175 new lows; the Nasdaq Composite recorded three new highs and 858 new lows.

-Volume on U.S. exchanges was 12.02 billion shares, compared with the 8.37 billion-share average over the last 20 trading days.

-Reporting by April Joyner; additional reporting by Medha Singh in Bengaluru; editing by Shounak Dasgupta and Jonathan Oatis
+Reporting by April Joyner; additional reporting by Medha Singh in Bengaluru; editing by Shounak Dasgupta, Jonathan Oatis and Dan Grebler